daizutabi/mkapi/docs/examples/numpy_style.md

 </style>

 Let's start realistic examples.
-Here, a sample Python file `numpy_style.py` is stored under the `examples` directory relative to the `mkdocs.yml` directory, so you should configure `mkdocs.yml` like below.
+Here, a sample Python file `numpy_style.py` is stored under the `examples` directory relative to the `mkdocs.yml` directory, so we would configure `mkdocs.yml` like below.
 In addition, we add two extensions and an extra javascript for demonstration.

 {{ # cache:clear }}